Past event: Transforming Systems of Care: Launching the Caring about Care Report

-Alongside the Australian National University and University of Queensland, we invite you to this special event to launch the newly published 'Caring about Care' report.
+Alongside the Australian National University and University of Queensland, on 10 September 2024, the Institute hosted a special event to launch the newly published 'Caring about Care' report.
 Join Honorary Professor June Oscar AO, Chair of the Wiyi Yani U Thangani Institute for First Nations gender justice, as well as the researchers and women involved in the research to hear about this important exploration into care work.

 The Caring about Care report, authored by Elise Klein, Janet Hunt, Zoe Stains, Chay Brown, Kayla Glynn-Braun, and Mandy Yap, presents the findings of research that aimed to support Wiyi Yani U Thangani, and contribute to understandings of the scope of care work performed by Indigenous women.
 Specifically, the project explored: